-5.8.
+5.9.
 Regulators

-There are a total of six regulators integrated onto the Si4330.
+There are a total of six regulators integrated onto the Si4430/31/32.
 With the exception of the digital regulator, all regulators are designed to operate with only internal decoupling.
-The digital regulator requires an external 1 μ F decoupling capacitor.
-All regulators are designed to operate with an input supply voltage from +1.8 to +3.6 V.
+The digital regulator requires an external 1 $\mu$ F decoupling capacitor.
+All regulators are designed to operate with an input supply voltage from +1.8 to +3.6 V. The output stage of the of PA is not connected internally to a regulator and is connected directly to the battery voltage.

 A supply voltage should only be connected to the VDD pins.
-No voltage should be forced on the digital regulator outputs.
+No voltage should be forced on the digital regulator output.